You Deserve Freedom

 Consider the five players on a basketball team.
 On every play—offense or defense—what one player does affects all five players.
 If you aren’t in position to rebound a missed shot, your team might lose the ball.
 If you don’t guard the person you are assigned to guard on defense, the other team might get an easy bucket and put your whole team behind.
 Mistakes made by one person hurt the entire team.
 On the other hand, when things go right, success is shared.

 Your family is like a basketball team.
-That’s the theory behind family systems therapy, an approach that asks entire family units to work individually and together to find solutions to problems being experienced by one or more members of the “team.”
+That’s the theory behind family systems therapy (FST), an approach that asks entire family units to work individually and together to find solutions to problems being experienced by one or more members of the “team.”
 The family works collaboratively to help one another and to find new strategies to support each other when someone is struggling.
 The hope is that the therapy will rebuild the family team, healing broken relationships and solving—or at least ameliorating—long-standing problems.

 You Know What They Say About Middle Children…

-Family systems therapy might sound exotic, but a portion of its original ideas are widely known and repeated—sometimes jokingly and sometimes seriously—by lots of people.
+FTS might sound exotic, but a portion of its original ideas are widely known and repeated—sometimes jokingly and sometimes seriously—by lots of people.
 In the 1950s, psychiatrist Murray Bowen was working at the National Institute of Mental Health and outlining the family systems therapy idea.
 Bowen believed that birth order had a lot to do with determining the personalities and behaviors of members of a family.
 So, for example, the idea that first children are overachievers and youngest children are rebels entered the public consciousness.

 Family Systems Therapy and Substance Abuse Disorders